farrierworks/dglepm-availability-report/README.md

         * _Vehicle Type_: `EV0309`, `EV0B54`, `EV0B68`, `EV0B80`, `EV0B82`, `EV0B94`, `EV0B97`, `EV0J06`, `EV0J07`, `EV0J08`, `EV0J31`, `EV0J35`, `EV0J36`, `EV0J37`, `EV0J38`, `EV0J44`, `EV0J46`, `EV0J81`, `EV0J82` and `EV0J83`
         * Once the transaction finishes running (may take several minutes), select all of the records, and click _Settings_, followed by _Show/Hide Classification_

+3. Export the results to Excel, and save the file to your USB drive as `ie36.xlsx`.

+4. Again, in DRMIS Production, run the following transaction with the specified parameters:

     * **ZEIW29 - List Edit Display Notification (UDF)**
         * _Notification status_: `Outstanding`, `Postponed` and `In process`
         * _Planning plant_: `0001`
         * Once the transaction finishes running, add the _Equipment_ column

-3. Export the results to Excel, and save the files to your USB drive as `ie36.xlsx` and `zeiw29.xlsx`, respectively.
+5. Export the results to Excel, and save the file to your USB drive as `zeiw29.xlsx`.

-4. In DRMIS BEx Analyzer (DRMIS BW Production), run the following transactions with the specified parameters:
+6. In DRMIS BEx Analyzer (DRMIS BW Production), run the following transactions with the specified parameters:

     * **[ZPM_0EQUIPMENT_7028_Q01] VOR Tactical - MPO Disposition**
         * _Force Element Hierarchy_: `[3663] Minister of National Defence` and `[REST_H] Not Assigned Force Element`